mvolkmann/blog/src/astro.md

 are not output.

-To indicate that an Astro component should be rendered as a partial, add the following to its component script:
+To indicate that an Astro component should be rendered as a partial, add the following in its component script:

 ```js
 export const partial = true;